 - No member of staff will be compelled to administer medication to a pupil. - No medication can be administered in the academy without the agreement of the Headteacher or her/his nominated representative. - The Headteacher has nominated a member of staff to assume the role of Medication Coordinator, who will have overall responsibility for the implementation of this policy.
 The named person is listed at the front of this policy.
-Where the named member of staff is absent from the academy, another member of staff will be assigned this responsibility. - Staff who administer medication will receive appropriate guidance and training. - Although administering medicines is not part of a teacher's professional duties, they should take into account the needs of the pupils with medical conditions they teach. - Parents/carers requesting administration of medication for their children should be referred to the academy's webpage where they can access a copy of this document.
-They should be asked to complete Part 1 of the form 'Administration of Medication to Pupils Agreement between Parents/carers and School', a copy of which can be found in Appendix 1.
+Where the named member of staff is absent from the academy, another member of staff will be assigned this responsibility. - Staff who administer medication will receive appropriate guidance and training from Local Authorities, Specialist Nurses or Chemists including, but not limited to 'Administration of Medications Training/refreshers', Epipen/Auto injector training, Diabetes Awareness/ Epilepsy Awareness training, First Aid training etc. - Although administering medicines is not part of a teacher's professional duties, they should take into account the needs of the pupils with medical conditions they teach.
+Parents/carers requesting administration of medication for their children should be referred to the academy's webpage where they can access a copy of this document.
+They should be asked to complete Part 1 of the form 'Administration of Medication to Pupils - Agreement between Parents/carers and School', a copy of which can be found in Appendix 1.
 Completion of this form safeguards staff by allowing only prescribed medication to be administered.
 For administration of 'over the counter' medicines, please see section below.

-Academy staff may consult with the prescriber to ascertain whether medication can be given outside of academy hours.
+• Academy staff may consult with the prescriber to ascertain whether medication can be given outside of academy hours.